-Refer to notes 2 and 5 and the accounting policies in note 3(v) to the consolidated financial statements The Key Audit Matter How the matter was addressed in our audit MTRCL is responsible for designing, implementing and maintaining internal controls over the revenue from the KCR Network and the XRL and for calculating the amounts due under the service concession agreements and reporting such amounts to the Corporation.
+Recognition of revenue under the Service Conc ession and the Supplemental Service Concessions Refer to notes 2 and 5 and the accounting policies statements s in note 3(u) to the consolidated financial The Key Audit Matter How the matter was addressed in our audit MTRCL is responsible for designing, implementing and maintaining internal controls over the revenue from the KCR Network and the XRL and for calculating the amounts due under the service concession agreements and reporting such amounts to the Corporation.
 MTRCL has appointed its external auditors and another firm of auditors as independent experts, pursuant to and as defined in the Service Concession agreement, to perform certain procedures on the calculation of these amounts and to report thereon.
-We identified the recognition of revenue under the Service Concession and the Supplemental Service Concessions as a key audit matter because of its significance to the Corporation's total revenue and its significance in assessing the recoverable amounts of the railway assets and the intangible assets relating to the KCR Network and the XRL and if any provision for onerous contracts relating to the XRL is required in view of the prolonged service suspension due to the outbreak of COVID-19; and because the amounts are recognised in reliance on the information reported by MTRCL and the reports issued by the two independent experts.
+We identified the recognition of revenue under the Service Concession and the Supplemental Service Concessions as a key audit matter because of its significance to the Corporation's total revenue and its significance in assessing the recoverable amounts of the railway network assets and the intangible assets relating to the KCR Network and the XRL